choishin/AmusementPark-Ticket-System-Project/README.md

 # AmusementParkTicketSystemProject
 This is ticket sales System written by Java.
 It includes 7 classes and 16 methods.
-Java basic Final Project in KOPO curriculu
+Java basic Final Project in KOPO curriculum.